sercankulcu/sercankulcu.github.io/_pencils/2026-07-12-pencils-in-space.md

 According to the popular version, NASA spent millions of dollars inventing a pen that could write in zero gravity while Soviet cosmonauts solved the same problem with an ordinary pencil.
 The real history is more interesting.
 Both Americans and Soviets used pencils, NASA later adopted the Fisher Space Pen, and the pen itself was developed privately rather than through a multimillion-dollar NASA invention program.

+## Pencils Were There from the Beginning

 Pencils were present in the American space program from the beginning.
 The Smithsonian preserves a notepad and pencil issued to John Glenn for the Friendship 7 mission in February 1962.
 The pencil was attached with nylon cord so it would not float away, an early example of how even a familiar writing tool had to be adapted for microgravity.

 NASA continued using pencils during Project Gemini.
 Mechanical pencils were attached to spacecraft interiors with retractable cords, allowing astronauts to make notes, record anomalies, and work with flight documents without losing the writing instrument inside the cabin.

 The choice of a mechanical pencil made sense.
 It avoided the need for a sharpener, provided a consistently narrow point, and could be built in a sturdy metal body.
 But it was not a perfect solution.

+## The Real Problem Was Floating Graphite

 Broken graphite was the main concern.